IBM/maximo-labs/docs/monitor_anomalies.md

 ![Export the summary dashboard configuration json](img/i105.png) &nbsp;
 14. Click `Create summary` to create the dashboard.
 Your dashboard should like something like the one below.
 ![Expoert the summary dashboard configuration json](img/i106.png) &nbsp;
-15. Optionally repeat the steps above to create summary dashboards to view hourly, weekly and monthly performance metrics summaries of the all robots.
+15. Notice the summary dashboard form automatically added the aggregations to your `Metrics (calculated)` for the min, max and mean.
+Optionally repeat the steps above to create summary dashboards to view hourly, weekly and monthly performance metrics summaries of the all robots.

-# Add Simulated Anomaly Metric Line Card
+# Add Metric Line Card
 You need anomalies to be able to detect anomalies.
+Monitor provides simulated anomalies that you can apply to learn about anomaly detection.
 In this exercise you will add some simulated anomalies to your robots using the steps below.
 The anomaly requires an existing metric as input and the output is an abruptly increasing or decreasing value than normal value.
 The increased value is still within a SCADA system normal operating range.
 Therefore max or min business rules would not adequately detect the anomaly.
 You will then add the metric as a line card to your instance dashboard.

-1. Search the function catalog for  `AnomalyGeneratorExtremeValue` to create an anomaly for time.
-Your dashboard should like something like the one below.
+1. Search the function catalog for  `AnomalyGeneratorExtremeValue` to create an anomaly for the metric `travel_time`.
 ![Search Function Catalog for Anomaly Generator Extreme Value](img/i107.png) &nbsp;
 2. Choose  `travel_time` for the metric `input_item`.
 Extreme anomaly values will be added to this time series metric.
 3. Set `factor` to a value of `2` times the normal value levels.